FedericoBruzzone/rusty-ex/README.md

 ```

 Execute the `deserializer-merger`, passing as `-f` argument the files containing the serialization and a plugin arg:
-- `--print-ast-graph`: print the AST graph, including all the AST nodes (both annotated with a feature and not)
+- `--print-terms-tree`: print the terms tree, including all the AST nodes (both annotated with a feature and not)
 - `--print-features-graph`: print the features graph, including only the dependencies between the features.
 The weights are based on the nature of the features combinations (`all`, `any`, `not`)
-- `--print-artifacts-graph`: print the artifacts graph, including only the AST nodes annotated with a feature.
+- `--print-artifacts-tree`: print the artifacts tree, including only the AST nodes annotated with a feature.
 The weights are the size of the artifact (number of child nodes of the node)

 ```bash
 deserializer-merger [--PLUGIN-ARG] -f crate_1.json -f crate_2.json